smith478/nlp-from-scratch/README.md

 ## Data

 To test out a number of different methods and techniques we will use the [Reuters dataset](https://kdd.ics.uci.edu/databases/reuters21578/reuters21578.html).
 This will be in the `data/` directory.
+The Reuters dataset contains articles along with a list of topics assocated with each article.
+We will compare a few different modeling techniques to identify topics using the free text of the article.
+In particular we will compare:
+- Fine tune LLM as a multi-class, multi-label classification problem
+- Use retrieval augmented generation (RAG)
+- Train LLM from scratch on Reuters data
+    - Next token prediction like GPT
+    - Masked language predication like BERT
+- PEFT - Use LORA (or similar variant) to train efficiently